Marcellopozzoni/reddit_scraper_2019/README.md

 ### NOTE: if you want the text to be easily readable, run beautifier.py
 ### I suggest using VSCode to open large text files and going to view > Toggle Word Wrap for the file to be as easily readable as possible

+## Citations
+I took some of the pushshift code from https://medium.com/@pasdan/how-to-scrap-reddit-using-pushshift-io-via-python-a3ebcc9b83f4